A curt summary of the life of Dominic Collins would say:

 Returned to Ireland in 1601 as a Jesuit brother.

-Was brought back to his native town to be hanged on 31 October 1601.
+Was brought back to his native town and hanged on 31 October 1601.

 Here we have the bare statistical bones of a life which was full of variety, of adventure and which, in spite of the 400 years since his death, still has interesting issues to be looked at in 2007.